ipdk-io/networking-recipe/docs/apps/lnw/dpdk/linux-networking.md

 Notes about topology:

-- VHOST ports, TAP ports, Physical LINK ports are created by GNMI CLI and LINK port is binded to the DPDK target
+- VHOST ports, TAP ports, Physical LINK ports are created by GNMI CLI and LINK port is bound to the DPDK target.
 - VLAN 1, VLAN 2, ....
 VLAN N created using Linux commands and are on top a TAP port.
 These VLAN ports should be equal to number of VM's that are spawned.
 - br-int, VxLAN0 ports are created using ovs-vsctl command provided by the networking recipe and all the VLAN ports are attached to br-int using ovs-vsctl command.